 Team COC 2017

-COC Netherlands defines its working method as inside-out: we support coalitions of LGBTI people in their efforts to bring about change from within their own community.
+COC defines its working method as inside-out: we support coalitions of LGBTI people in their efforts to bring about change from within their own community.
 We do not believe in top-down assistance programmes.
-There is a lot of power within communities.
+There is a lot of power within communities, which must be harnessed and developed.
 They are in the lead; our role is to offer support.
 Communities themselves are best equipped to determine their own future and promote social change based on the principle of self-determination.
 LGBTI people can empower themselves, build strong communities and organisations, and work together in lobbying and advocacy.
 This inside-out approach has made COC what it is today.
 It is our modus operandi in both domestic and international work.

 Front liners: A world full of hope